Skeletons

 .

 It's just your average dislodged skull head with attached spine--a more persistent phantom skull, I'd say.
-They're a greater danger, though, because there's more of them to make contact with as they surround you in circling patterns.
-It doesn't help that spines attack in groups at an endless rate.
+These are more of a threat, though, because there's more mass to them than just the skull; this will be evident if a group of such surrounds you and begins circling.
+It doesn't help that spines attack at an endless rate.

 .